AdelaideAuto-IDLab/Wisecr/README.md

 This repository is provided as part of the following paper:

-Y. Su, M. Chesser, Y. Gao, A. Sample. and D. Ranasinghe, "Wisecr: Secure simultaneous code dissemination to many batteryless computational RFID devices", in _IEEE Transactions on Dependable and Secure Computing_.
+Y. Su, M. Chesser, Y. Gao, A. P. Sample. and D. C. Ranasinghe, "Wisecr: Secure simultaneous code dissemination to many batteryless computational RFID devices", in _IEEE Transactions on Dependable and Secure Computing_.

 Cite using:

 ```
 @article{su2022wisecr,
   title={Wisecr: Secure simultaneous code dissemination to many batteryless computational RFID devices},
-  author={Su, Yang and Chesser, Michael and Gao, Yansong and Sample, Alanson and Ranasinghe, Damith},
+  author={Su, Yang and Chesser, Michael and Gao, Yansong and Sample, Alanson P. and Ranasinghe, Damith C.},
   journal={IEEE Transactions on Dependable and Secure Computing},
   year={2022}
 }